junxit/us-congress-bills-113/bill.md

   >   - **(B)** *Rounding* The amount of any increase under subparagraph (A) shall be rounded to the nearest multiple of $10,000.

 - **(g)** *Effective date* The amendments made by this section shall apply to taxable years beginning after December 31, 2013.

+## § 3.
+Budgetary effects

+- **(a)** *Statutory Pay-As-You-Go Scorecards* The budgetary effects of this Act shall not be entered on either PAYGO scorecard maintained pursuant to section 4(d) of the Statutory Pay-As-You-Go Act of 2010.
+- **(b)** *Senate PAYGO Scorecards* The budgetary effects of this Act shall not be entered on any PAYGO scorecard maintained for purposes of section 201 of S. Con.
+Res.
+21 (110th Congress).